About Painting & Drawing

 Frederick Ortner, Professor, Area Coordinator

 Beyond the Studio

 The College of Art & Design’s Lecture Series and the School of Art’s visiting artists program bring a dynamic spectrum of visiting artists and critics to campus.
-Exhibitions, fieldtrips, and study abroad opportunities, including Art in Ireland and Printmaking in Florence, offer a broad range of practical and inspiring experience, bringing both the art world and larger world perspectives to the learning environment.
+Exhibitions, fieldtrips, and study abroad opportunities, including Art in Ireland and Art in Florence, offer a broad range of practical and inspiring experience, bringing both the art world and larger world perspectives to the learning environment.

 Members of the Painters’ League attend gallery and museum exhibitions, sponsor artist presentations, conduct group critiques among their peers, and more.

 Visiting artists, scholars, and guest lecturers provide further opportunities for students to extend their creative interests and establish connections with artists from a variety of disciplines.

 The high ground above the Mississippi River is an environment where landscape, climate, history, and culture allow for a lifestyle that is uniquely suited to the artistic temperament.